linzhi/GameMix/README.markdown

 GameMix
 ==========

-This are only a traditional game,such as snake game which you can contral a snake to eat something.The algorithm is not so complex.moreover the tankgame is also could be added into this.In this demo I have used a graphics library called curses,include a header file curses.h.
+This is only a traditional game,such as snake game which you can contral a snake to eat something.The algorithm is not so complex.moreover the tankgame is also could be added into this.In this demo I have used a graphics library called curses,include a header file curses.h.

 Code Tree
 ----------
 * main.c

-main function.
+main function,to set the game start.

 * keyinput.c